BruOp/personal-website/content/blog/frustum_culling/index.md

 We've already improved our timing by about 33%, but we're now spending a significant percentage of our frame time culling these objects.
 At this point, we could attempt several different optimizations (all of which could be potentially combined):

-- Introducing acceleration structures that let us entire groupings of objects at once (as mentioned previously, bounding volume hierarchies are commonly used).
-In theory, culling time no longer increases linearly as a function of number of AABBs.
+- Introducing acceleration structures that let us cull entire groupings of objects at once (as mentioned previously, bounding volume hierarchies are commonly used).
+In theory, culling time no longer increases linearly as a function of the number of AABBs.
 - Spreading our culling across many different threads/cores, having each core process a subset of objects at the same time.
 - "Vectorize" our code, taking advantage of data level parallelism and SIMD.

-Each option comes with it's own set of tradeoffs, which is basically always the case.
+Each option comes with it's own set of tradeoffs, which is almost always the case.
 Building acceleration structures is not free and will add it's own line item to our per-frame timing summary.
 To reduce the cost, the scene is often split into static and non-static hierarchies, with the static BVH only being built once outside the frame loop, but the non-static BVH will still require updating per frame.
-Additionally, care must be taken when building tree data structures that we don't end up making the culling process slower due to CPU cache misses when traversing down the tree.
+Additionally, care must be taken when building tree data structures so we don't end up making the culling process slower due to CPU cache misses when traversing down the tree.
 If your scene is mostly static, then it might make sense to build a BVH for static objects, flatten it to minimize cache misses, and then simply linearly loop through your dynamic objects as we've done here.
 [Frostbite](https://www.gdcvault.com/play/1014491/Culling-the-Battlefield-Data-Oriented) actually presented a case where removing their BVH and replacing it with a naive linear array resulted in a 3x improvement in speed.

-Meanwhile, introducing multi-threading is not trivial and can easily make the entire thing slower.
+Meanwhile, introducing multi-threading is not trivial and can easily make the entire process slower.
 I actually played around with using [FiberTaskingLib](https://github.com/RichieSams/FiberTaskingLib) to launch tasks that culled 1024 objects each and then combined their results into a single visibility list that my renderer could consume as before, and it was almost 10 times slower than the naive approach I showed earlier!
 I still have to investigate why exactly this was the case, but my bet is that it's mostly due to the combine step.
 It's possible that producing a single list will always eat into any gains made from splitting up the culling, but like I said, further investigation is needed.

-Finally, let me try to introduce data level parallelism.
-The idea here is that even on a single core, CPUs have large registers that we can treat as containing multiple data points, and perform the same instruction across all that data simultaneously.
+Finally, let me introduce data level parallelism.
+The idea here is that even on a single core, CPUs have large registers that we can treat as containing multiple data points upon which we can perform the same instruction across all that data simultaneously.
 This idea of executing a single instruction across multiple data (or SIMD) can lead to a multiplicative speed increase.
 As an example, consider the following (somewhat contrived) scalarized code that takes the dot product of elements in two lists of vectors:

 ```cpp
 struct vec4 {